firebase/firebase-cpp-sdk/release_build_files/readme.md

 -   Changes
     -   General (Android): Updated Flatbuffers internal dependency from version 1.9 to 1.12.
+    -   Deprecated the `Firestore::RunTransaction(TransactionFunction*)`
+        function.
+Please use the overload that takes a `std::function` argument instead.
     -   Firestore: Removed the deprecated `EventListener` class.
     -   Firestore: Removed the deprecated overloads of `AddSnapshotListener` and `AddSnapshotsInSyncListener` functions that take an `EventListener*`